fpc/FPCBuild/install/doc/readme.txt

 Suggestions, Help ...
 ---------------------
 e-mail: fpc-devel@lists.freepascal.org (bugs, developer related questions)
-e-mail: fpc-pascal@lists.freepascal.org (general pascal related questions)
+e-mail: fpc-pascal@lists.freepascal.org (general Pascal related questions)

 Both these adresses are for mailing lists.
 If you're not subscribed, be sure to mention this fact when sending questions to these lists,